sahil-rawat/sahil-rawat.github.io/_posts/2021-08-01-INTRO-TO-C-XII.md

 So a point is an index into memory, somewhere.

-For a random example, say that a number 3490 was stored at address ("index") `23,237,489,202`.
+For a random example, say that a number 3490 was stored at address (“index”) `23,237,489,202`.
 If we have an int pointer to that 3490, that value of that pointer is `23,237,489,202`... because the pointer is the memory address.
 Different words for the same thing.

 And now let’s say we have another number, 4096, stored right after the 3490 at address `23,237,489,210` (8 higher than the 3490 because each int in this example is 8 bytes long).